Imakesoftware2/gmod-mapdb/README.md

-# gmod-mapdb
-Map database for Garry's Mod
+# This the default map database MapDB